wso2/docs-ei/en/micro-integrator/docs/references/connectors/ceridiandayforce-connector/ceridiandayforce-connector-config.md

     1. Navigate to [Ceridian Dayforce Developer Network](https://developers.dayforce.com) and select **Register**.
     2. Follow the online instructions.

-If your companyhas already purchased a namespace in Dayforce use that to sign up.
-Otherwise you can still use their sample environment by selecting sample option.
+If your company has already purchased a namespace in Dayforce, use that to sign up.
+Otherwise, you can still use their sample environment by selecting sample option.

 ## Obtaining Test User Credentials